Skip to main content Skip to navigation

 Alternatively, if your illness or reason is ongoing or will last longer than 7 days, please complete a mitigation form using the Personal Circumstances tab on Tabula.
 More information about mitigation can be found hereLink opens in a new window.

-Unfortunately, it is not possible to have an extension for tests, quizzes and exams and students should only take a test or exam if you are fit to sit.
+It is not possible to have an extension for tests, quizzes and exams and students should only take a test or exam if you are fit to sit.

 If you are not fit to sit, please submit a mitigation form using the Personal Circumstances tab on Tabula, explaining the situation and which test will be impacted.
 You must provide evidence to support your claim.

 Please note that group projects are not eligible for extensions.
-If a member of the group has mitigating circumstances and cannot contribute to a group project, they will need to submit these under the personal circumstances tab on tabula.
+If a member of the group has mitigating circumstances and cannot contribute to a group project, they will need to submit these under the personal circumstances tab on Tabula.

 Can't find the answer to your question?